artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

   - Alcmena delivers Hercules; tricky servant turned into weasel
   - Dryope turned into a tree for picking berries
   - Iolaüs and Hebe’s prophecy; Zeus blames fate
-  - Byblis and Caunus
+  - Byblis desires her brother Caunus is rejected
-  - Iphis and Isis
+  - Iphis, professed a boy at birth, becomes one on wedding night
 - Book X
-  - Orpheus and Eurydice
+  - Orpheus attempts to save Eurydice from the underworld
   - The catalogue of trees
-  - Cyparissus
+  - Cyparissus accidentally kills the stag; becomes a cypress
-  - The songs of Orpheus
+  - Songs of Orpheus about boys the gods love and lusting girls
-  - Proem
-  - Gaynymede
+    - Trojan Ganymede becomes Jove’s cupbearer
-  - Hyacinthus
+    - Apollo’s discuss kills his lover Hyacinthus
     - The Propoetides and the Cerastae
-  - Pygmalion
+    - Pygmalion falls in love with his statue
-  - Myrrha
+    - Myrrha fools her father into sleeping with her
-  - Venus and Adonis (1)
+    - Venus falls in love with Myrrha’s son Adonis
-  - Atalanta and Hippomenes
+      - Hippomenes thanklessly outraces Atalanta with Venus’ apples
-  - Venus and Adonis (2)
+    - Adonis impaled by a boar; Venus morphs him into an anemone
 - Book XI
-  - The death of Orpheus
-  - The transformation of the Maenads
+  - Orpheus murdered by the Maenads, who are then turned to tree
-  - Midas
+  - Midas save Silenus; golden touch; Pan vs Apollo; asses’ ears
-  - The perfidy of Laomedon
+  - Apollo and Neptune build the Trojan walls for Laomedon
+  - Zeus ordains that Peleus will marry Thetis; rape leads to Achilles
-  - Peleus and Thetis
+  - Apollo and Mercury rape Daedalion’s daughter; Diana’s jealousy
-  - Daedalion
-  - The wolf of Psamathe
+  - The wolf of Psamathe and Peleus’ flock
-  - Ceyx and Alcyone (1)
+  - Ceyx leaves against Alcyone wishes; drowns in an epic storm
-  - The house of Sleep
+  - The house of Sleep; Juno requests Morpheus go to Alcyone in a dream
-  - Ceyx and Alcyone (2)
-  - Aesacus
+  - Alcyone despairs; husbands floating body; both turned to birds
+  - Aesacus chases the nymph to her death; cliff jump; becomes bird
 - Book XII
-  - Iphigenia on Aulis
+  - Iphigenia sacrificed to appease Diana and the winds
   - The house of Rumor
-  - Cycnus
+  - Achilles after failed spearing, strangles invincible Cycnus
+  - Old Nestor tells stories
-  - Caeneus
+    - Caeneus raped; turned into a man
-  - Lapiths and the centaurs
+    - Lapiths fight the centaurs; Caeneus burried
-  - Periclymenus
+    - Hericles kill Nestor’s brothers
-  - The death of Achilles
+  - The death and glory of Achilles
 - Book XIII
-  - Ajax versus Ulysses
+  - Ajax then Ulysses assert their claim on Achilles’ shield
-  - The sorrows of Hecuba
+  - Achille’s ghost demands Hecuba’s daughter
+  - Hecuba’s revenges her son; transformed to a dog
-  - Memnon
+  - Aurora’s son Memnon remembered with birds and dew
-  - The daughters of Anius
+  - The daughters of Anius make grain; turned to birds
-  - The daughters of Orion
+  - Precious goblet; the daughters of Orion
     - Polyphemus, Galatea, and Acis
-  - Scylla and Glaucus
+  - Glaucas tells Scylla of magical grass morphing him into a fish
 - Book XIV
-  - Glaucus
+  - Glaucus asks Circe for help; she proposes; rejected, mutates Syclla
-  - Aeneas wanders
+  - Aeneas wanders; Dido kills herself
-  - The Sibyl
+  - The Sibyl helps Aeneas consult dead Anchises and tells her story
-  - Cyclops revisited
-  - Circe revisited
+    - Macareus escapes Polyphemus and joins Aeneas’ crew
+    - Macareus recounts Circe’s island with Ulysses
-  - Circe and Picus
+      - Women tells of Circe spurned, then transforming Picus
-  - Acmon transformed
+  - Impious Acmon transformed into a bird
-  - The wild olive tree
+  - Shepard turned into a bitter olive tree
-  - The transformation of Aeneas’ ships
+  - Aeneas’ ships transformed into water nymphs
-  - The Heron
+  - The Heron rises from the ashes of Rome’s enemies
   - The deificiation of Aeneas
-  - Pomona and Vertumnus (1)
+  - Vertumnus pursues gardening Pomona while disguised
-  - Iphis and Anaxarete
+    - Anaxarete turns to stone after spurned Iphis suicides
-  - Pomona and Vertumnus (2)
+  - Pomona accepts Vertumnus
   - A Roman spring
-  - The deification of Romulus
+  - The deification of Romulus and his wife
 - Book XV
-  - Numa (1)
+  - Numa, Rome’s wise second king
   - Myscelus and the founding of Crotona
-  - The teachings of Pythagoras
+    - Pythagoras; the transmigration of souls; change everywhere
-  - Numa (2)
   - Egeria and Hippolytus
   - Tages; The spear of Romulus; Cipus
-  - Aesculapius
+  - Apollo’s son moves to Rome
   - The apotheosis of Julius Caesar
   - The poet of the future